 Sure enough, we noticed a nice improvement, that is, no longer getting shocked every time we turned on a light, after a day or so.
 Then greatly improving a few days after that, at which point we started seeing water condensing on the windows and knew it was time to dial the controller back a little each day until the condensation stopped.

-While there were plenty of things to dislike about winter last year, I can honestly say that from February on, the humidity and overall comfort within our house was not one of them.
+While there were plenty of things to dislike about winter last year, I can honestly say that from February on, the humidity and overall comfort within our house were not one of them.

-We get a couple phone calls a year, pre-Summer and pre-Winter for inspection and tune up for air conditioner and furnace, respectively.
+We get a couple of phone calls a year, pre-Summer and pre-Winter for inspection and tune-up for the air conditioner and furnace, respectively.
 These aren’t hard-sales pitches or repeated efforts, literally one courtesy call and message for each.

-Be sure to check out the Approved Comfort listing page, and if you have your own experiences, please add your review.
+Be sure to check out the Approved Comfort (now part of Official Heating & Cooling) listing page, and if you have your own experiences, please add your review.